FedericoBruzzone/mlir-presentation/README.md

 # MLIR: Scaling Compiler Infrastructure for Domain Specific Computation

 A presentation on the MLIR (Multi-Level Intermediate Representation).
-In particular, on the paper [MLIR: Scaling Compiler Infrastructure for Domain Specific Computation](https://doi.org/10.1109/CGO51591.2021.9370308) by Lattner et al. (2021), published in the proceedings of the IEEE/ACM International Symposium on Code Generation and Optimization (CGO).
+In particular, both on the paper [MLIR: Scaling Compiler Infrastructure for Domain Specific Computation](https://doi.org/10.1109/CGO51591.2021.9370308) by Lattner _et al._ (2021) published in the proceedings of the IEEE/ACM International Symposium on Code Generation and Optimization (CGO) and pratical aspects of the MLIR project, including its rationale, design principles, and use cases.

 <details>
     <summary>Abstract</summary>